-In “building on the tradition” of previous generations, we have embarked on the renovation and expansion of our church and school facilities that will position us to serve the needs of our ever-growing parish community now and into the future.
+In “building on the tradition” of previous generations, we continue renovation and expansion of our church and school facilities that will position us to serve the needs of our ever-growing parish community now and into the future.
 Donations and pledges to accomplish this ambitious project are greatly needed.

 This collection supports the Catholic Schools within the Diocese of Shreveport exclusively.